trulia/hologram/README.md

 ### Creating a YAML config file

 Hologram needs a few configuration settings before it can begin to build your documentation for you.
-Once this is set up you can execute hologram by simply running:
+Once this is set up, you can execute hologram by simply running:

 `hologram path/to/your/config.yml` or (using bundler) `bundle exec